Get In Touch

 How does this help you?

-• It slows down the glucose absorption rate in your body, thereby maintaining blood sugar levels.
+• Soluble fiber slows down the glucose absorption rate in your body, thereby maintaining blood sugar levels.
 It makes it an essential nutrient to be added to diabetic foods.

-• Slows down digestion rate, leaving you feeling fuller for longer, which leads to weight loss or management.
+• It slows down your digestion rate, leaving you feeling fuller for longer, which leads to weight loss or management.

 How does this help you?

-• It bulks up stool making bowel movement easier.
+• Insoluble fiber bulks up stool, making bowel movement easier.

 • It helps prevent constipation.